EndPointCorp/end-point-blog/2010/05/17/finding-postgresql-version-without.html.md

 </data>
 ```

 Next, we allow a few options to the script: port and host.
-We'll default to a Unix socket if the host is not set, and default to port 5432 if none is given:
+We’ll default to a Unix socket if the host is not set, and default to port 5432 if none is given:

 ```perl
 ## Read in user options and set defaults